AdobeDocs/analytics.en/help/implement/home.md

 For your **mobile app**, the following implementation methods are available:

 *   **Mobile SDK extension**: The standardized and recommended method to implement Adobe Analytics in your mobile app.
 Use dedicated libraries to easily send data to Adobe from within your mobile app.
-Install the Mobile SDK extension in Adobe Experience Platform Data Collection and implement the correct code in your app to import libraries, register extensions and load the tag configuration.
-This sends data to Adobe Experience Platform Edge in a format convenient to your organization.
+Install the **Adobe Experience Platform Mobile SDK extension** in Adobe Experience Platform Data Collection **Tags** and implement the correct code in your app to import libraries, register extensions and load the tag configuration.
+This sends data to Adobe Experience Platform **Edge Network** in a format convenient to your organization.
 Experience Edge forwards incoming data to Adobe Analytics in the correct format.
 ![Mobile SDK extension](./assets/mobilesdk-extension.png)

-*   **Analytics extension**: Install the Adobe Analytics extension in Adobe Experience Platform Data Collection, and implement the correct code in your application to import libraries, register extensions and load the tag configuration.
+*   **Analytics extension**: Install the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**, and implement the correct code in your application to import libraries, register extensions and load the tag configuration.
 Use the Analytics extension to determine how each variable is defined.
 Use this implementation method if you do want the convenience of Adobe Experience Platform Data Collection, but not want to use Adobe's Experience Platform Edge network infrastructure.
 ![Analytics extension](./assets/mobilesdk-analytics-extension.png)